A brand strategist who spent the last decade getting ready for this one.

 My manifesto

-My approach blends the fundamentals of timeless brand-building with the possibilities of new technology, ensuring that brands don’t just keep up, but stand out.
+The role of brand strategy is more critical than ever.
+My approach blends the fundamentals of timeless brand-building with the possibilities of tech, ensuring that brands don’t just keep up, but stand out.

 I'm good at seeing clearly; what's authentic in a brand, what's emerging in culture, and where the two can meet without forcing it.